Skip to Content

 Cover Windows & Skylights During the Day

-The sun penetrating an RV through windows and skylights during the day can leave the interior mighty hot.
+The sun coming into an RV through windows and skylights during the day can leave the interior pretty hot.
 Blocking the sun can be helpful, especially during the hottest part of the day.
+Switching to LED lights can also help reduce heat buildup inside your RV.

 Just as shade is cooling, so is providing shade to the rig’s interior by blocking the windows and any skylights from the sun.

 With motorhomes, the windshield is often the single largest source of heat.
 Keeping it covered with a windshield screen is one of the most basic steps you can take to keep heat out.
-And facing North to avoid direct sunshine on the windshield is a good idea as well.
+Parking the rig facing North to avoid direct sunshine on the windshield is a good idea as well.

 Reflectix BP48010 Double Pack Insulation, 48 in. x 10 ft